jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API for Authentication Microservice.md

 ## Change password

-**Description**: Endpoint for changing the password.
+**Description:** Endpoint for changing the password.
 Can be done by everyone for their own account.
 Requires a valid JWT token.

 **Request path:** */api/auth/change_password*